rahgadda/Aws/02-Modules/01-iam.md

 - The features of AWS IAM Service are given below:
   - Can create user *groups* to create and share policies based on different departments and access restrictions.
   - Can create *roles* to temporarily grant access to users or one AWS resource to another.
-  - This service is free of cost, AWS IAM and AWS Security Token Service (AWS STS) are charged only when you access other AWS services using these.
+  - This service is free of cost, AWS IAM and AWS Security Token Service (STS) are charged only when you access other AWS services using these.
   - IAM achieves high availability by replicating data across multiple servers, this results in *Eventually Consistent*.
   - IAM supports *Identity Federation*, we can use exisitng corporate SSO to login or public authentication services like facebook/Google for authentication.
   - User can also add two factor authentication using *Multi-factor authentication (MFA)*.